Sung-Huan/ANNOgesic/docs/source/test_case.rst

 ::

-    python3 annogesic utr \
+    annogesic utr \
         -g ANNOgesic/output/target/annotation \
         -t ANNOgesic/output/TSS/gffs \
         -a ANNOgesic/output/transcriptome_assembly/gffs \
-        -e ANNOgesic/output/terminator/gffs/detect \
+        -e ANNOgesic/output/terminator/gffs/best \
         ANNOgesic

-If your TSSs is not generated by ANNOgesic, please assign ``-s``, it will classify the TSSs to generate UTRs.
+If your TSSs is not generated by ANNOgesic, please assign ``-s``, it will classify the TSSs for generating UTRs.
 The gff files and statistics files will be stored in ``5UTR`` and ``3UTR``.

 ::